 Also, it assists in speeding up offline searches and provides maps and location access to other apps.
 Moreover, it improves gaming experiences by allowing you to retain your progress and achievements even if you play on a different device with your account.

-Did this article help you to understand what is Google Play Services and why you need it?
-Share your reviews in the comments below.
+Hope that this article helped you understand what Google Play Services is and why you need them.
+Share your views in the comments below.